 LGD (Loss Given Default), unsecured loans default to 45%.
 Security/Collateral must be taken into account in order to reduce the LGD (EG: Cash cover is 0%, Commercial Mortgages are 35%).

-Appendix M – Risk Adjusted Return on Capital (RAROC) calculation
+Appendix N – Risk Adjusted Return on Capital (RAROC) calculation

 Head Office takes responsibility of developing, updating and maintaining of the RAROC methodology and relevant systems, which provides the risk adjust return on capital that Business Development and the Credit Committee use to determine if a deal/transaction is feasible for the Branch.